jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 Great inspiration, as well as the CRF contents, is taken from the [eCRF portal on the CDISC website](https://www.cdisc.org/kb/ecrf).
 I have made very few changes of my own to the CRF contents to adapt it to my solution.
 These do include a cleanup of the SDTM annotations and choices, such as:
 * All text constants are enclosed in quotation marks
 * Consistent use of single quotation marks in the SDTM annotations
-* Addition of a reference number for each CRF question.
+* Addition of a reference number for each CRF Question.
 This has proved useful when reviewing CRFs
 * Instructions/notes are written using a smaller font and in _italics_

 ### SDTM Datasets and Variables <a name="SDTM_Datasets_and_Variables"/>